huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/README.md

   - user/
   - README.md

-## Subdirectory Descriptions
+## Subdirectory Description
 - documents
-  This directory stores the .jpg` structure` of three Vivado-based examples, `interface signal introduction` files of examples, introduction files of `PCIe interface BAR space mapping`, `mandatory tools and license` introduction, and `.jpg interface relationship diagram` of the static and dynamic logics.
+  This directory stores the .jpg ` structure` of three Vivado-based examples, `interface signal introduction` files of examples, introduction files of `PCIe interface BAR space mapping`, `mandatory tools and license` introduction, and `.jpg interface relationship diagram` of the static and dynamic logics.

 - examples